-I just took whatever work I was offered.
+I pretty much just took whatever work I was offered.

 After a while, I noticed that I preferred certain tasks and clients more than others.
 I liked very organised clients (and hated working with scatty ones) and, because I wanted to eventually travel, I liked project-based tasks that I could do whenever I wanted.

 I also noticed that I enjoyed helping people with ‘techie tasks’ such as syncing and importing emails in Gmail as well as setting up landing pages, newsletters and autoresponders.
 I had picked up these skills via clients and in my free time and really enjoyed them.

 I still wouldn’t say that I had a clear niche, though.

 One day, I realised that all my clients were consultants and solo business owners so I defined myself as someone who offered support to those types of people.
 I then decided that my niche was techie tasks for organised but time-poor consultants.

 It was only after being referred to a global social media strategist to undertake research and analysis for her clients that I hit my personal jackpot.
 I simply adored the work she gave me and knew I’d be happy doing it all day long.

 So that’s what I decided to do.

 I swapped my old clients out for the new ones by identifying, qualifying and contacting the people I wanted to work for directly using the carefully-honed method I now teach in this guide and stopped accepting every enquiry that came my way.

 I can honestly say that discovering my niche supercharged my business.

 Although everything eventually worked out fine, I could have definitely made more money and wouldn’t have spent as much time struggling to find work or taking everything I was offered if I’d identified my niche sooner.

 There are many types of Virtual Assistant

 I know an extremely busy traditional PA who specialises in taking minutes for meetings.
-She is the only woman in the area who offers this on a freelance basis and she has more work than she can handle.
-She loves the work and is incredible at it.
+She is the only person in the area who offers this on a freelance basis and she has more work than she can handle.